valymayka-stack/telegram-renewal-bot/README.md

 ## Payment approval and renewal jobs

 Users send payment receipts to the bot in private chat as a photo or document.
 The bot marks them `pending_review` and sends admin buttons to `ADMIN_CHAT_ID`.
 Invite links are generated and sent only after an admin approves the payment.

+Invite security:

+- Approval reuses an existing active unused invite link instead of creating duplicates.
+- Explicit dashboard invite regeneration revokes the previous link first.
+- Invite links use `member_limit=1` and expire after one hour.
+- When Telegram reports the user joined the channel, `invite_link_used` is marked `true`.
+- Recent duplicate approvals are blocked with a warning instead of generating another link.

 The bot runs an in-process scheduler while long polling is active.
 It sends daily renewal notices to `ADMIN_CHAT_ID` at `09:00 America/Mexico_City` for the days in `RENEWAL_NOTICE_DAYS`, includes expired users, and only removes expired active users when `AUTO_REMOVE_EXPIRED=true`.